Introduction

 Method 2: Von Neumann’s Ingenious Trick (Rejection Sampling)

-- Initialize an offset: Start with an integer offset,
+Initialize: Start with an integer offset

 k = 0

-a.
-Generate a sequence of uniform random numbers from (0, 1): $Y_1, Y_2, Y_3, \dots$.
+- Generate uniform random numbers $Y_1, Y_2, Y_3, \ldots$ from (0, 1)

-b.
-Find the smallest integer
+- Find the smallest integer

 n